 Feburary 1 2022– Submissions open

-(TBD) Feburary 2022– A series of info sessions on poster presentation and research advocacy
+February 9 2022 and February 25 2022– A series of info sessions on poster presentation

 Your poster will be evaluated on three main areas with the following weights: Poster clarity and aesthetics (25%), content (25%), and oral presentation (50%).